daleclack/Xe-Project/README.md

 ##### I'm always on the way to find a breakthrough

-Current version is xe-release 13(The Gtk4 version only supports linux)
+Current stable version for Gtk and Qt is Xe-Release 17.

 Current releases: